play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 Stopping and removing the container will obviously stop the ping command but the /data/ping.txt file will still be there.
 Give it a try :)

-## Usage of the volume API
+## Usage of the Volume API

 The volume API introduced in Docker 1.9 enables to perform operations on volume very easily.

-First have a look of the commands available in the volume API.
+First have a look at the commands available in the volume API.

 ```.term1
 docker volume --help